DylanFoss/GameOfLifeGLSL/README.md

 ## Controls

 WASD to pan camera.

 Space to pause simulation.

 Left Click to add life to or kill a cell.

 Mouse wheel to zoom in and out.

 ## To-Do:

 - Allow customisation of the game parameters via keypresses/ui.
-- Add speed controls to allow the speed up and pausing of the simulation. ~ pausing is in
+- Add speed controls to allow the speed up the simulation.